-An end to the wave of violence and the South African commitments, notwithstanding, ITE assures delegates that their safety is its utmost priority and that all necessary security measures will be put in place to make sure the event is a successful experience for all.
+An end to the wave of violence and the new agreements notwithstanding, Hyve assures delegates that their safety is its utmost priority and that all necessary security measures will be put in place to make sure the event is a successful experience for all.

 Chris Hall, Group Event Director, said: “Africa Oil Week is of importance to a broad spectrum of African and other stakeholders and we are committed to ensuring it will take place.